Hex editor of binary files on Linux

 4. Do the edits (edit hex values, ignore ASCII column and line numbers).

-5. Switch back :%xxd -r to convert hexdump back into binary.
+5. Switch back :%!xxd -r to convert hexdump back into binary.

 6. Write the changes back to file and quit wq.